Stoicism – The Most Potent Antidote to Human Suffering

 During his reign, Marcus Aurelius had to deal with a lot of challenging events among which are the war with the Parthian Empire, the push back of barbarian tribes, the rise of Christianity and the Antonine plague.
 3

-It becomes apparent to thoughtful individuals that unless you are a ruthless ruler, you can’t stay sane amongst such precarious times.
+It becomes apparent that, unless you are a ruthless ruler, you can’t stay sane amongst such precarious times.
 Marcus Aurelius did whatever was within his power to avoid ruthless tactics as much as possible and follow a more stoic path.

 He was heavily influenced by Epictetus, Rusticus, and Heraclitus and one can notice a more forward-looking and conclusive philosophy in his aphorisms: